Democrat Doug Jones Wins Historic Alabama Senate Race

 Democrat Doug Jones defeated Republican Roy Moore Tuesday night in Alabama's senate race, dealing a political blow to Republicans.

-With 91 percent of precincts reporting, Jones was ahead of Moore 49.6 to 48.8 percent.

 Jones' surprising victory will narrow the slim Republican majority over Democrats in the Senate to 51-49.
-He is the first Alabama democrat to be elected to the Senate in 25 years.
+He is the first Alabama democrat to be elected in 25 years.

+"Alabama has been at a crossroads in the past.
+Tonight, ladies and gentlemen, you took the right road," Jones said during his victory speech.
+He also encouraged Alabamians to reach across the political aisle and embrace unity.

+"I have always believed that the people of Alabama have more in common than divides us," Moore said.
+"At the end of the day, this entire race has been about dignity and respect."

 Jones, who is known for his radical pro-choice stance, served as an attorney in Alabama and prosecuted two members of the KKK for the 1963 bombing of the 16th Street Baptist Church in Birmingham.